FuriousGeorgeVII/galada/_pages/portfolio.md

 image: griffith.jpg
 ---

 I studied at Griffith University's Gold Coast Campus in the newly built Architecture and Engineering building in the third intake of their Bachelor of Environmental Design (Architectural Studies).
-Which is now called the Bachelor of Architecture after their accreditation process succeeded.
+Which is now called the Bachelor of Architectural Design after their accreditation process succeeded.
 I was able to choose what was shown on my degree, whether it be Environmental Design (Architecture) or just Architecture and chose the former.
 I really enjoyed and respected the environmentally focused course content we had being under the School of Environment and wanted my credentials to reflect this.
 I am passionate about our planet and love that I can be within an industry that so often innovates in respect of our environment.

 Student Projects